cyberark/epv-api-scripts/Get Accounts/README.md

 # Get-Accounts

+> **General**
+> - Supported version: CyberArk PAS version 10.4 and above
-A script that allows easy reporting or enumerating of Accounts In this example script you will find examples of Get a list of Accounts, Get specific Account details, create a report of accounts
+> - Allow easy reporting or enumerating of Accounts.
+In this example script, you will find examples of Get a list of Accounts, Get specific Account details, Create a report of accounts.

 ## Usage
 ```powershell